Wheatley (Portal)

-Wheatley is a fictional artificial intelligence from the Portal franchise, first introduced in the 2011 video game Portal 2.
+The Intelligence Dampening Sphere, otherwise known as Wheatley, is a fictional artificial intelligence from the Portal franchise, first introduced in the 2011 video game Portal 2.
 He is voiced by British comedian and writer Stephen Merchant, and created in part by Portal 2's designer Erik Wolpaw.

-In the Portal narrative, Wheatley is one of several spherical "personality cores" developed to restrain GLaDOS, the main artificial intelligence that operates the Aperture Science facility, from becoming rampant, though Wheatley is later revealed to have been built to act as an "intelligence dampener" towards GLaDOS to hampering her capability for thought.
-Initially serving as a comedic foil to the player-character Chell during the first half of Portal 2, Wheatley becomes the main antagonist of the second half as he takes GLaDOS's place and wreaks havoc on the facility before Chell and GLaDOS cooperate stop him.
-In addition to Portal 2, Wheatley has appeared in Team Fortress 2 and Lego Dimensions.
+In the Portal narrative, Wheatley is one of several spherical "personality cores" developed to restrain GLaDOS, the main artificial intelligence that operates the Aperture Science facility, from becoming rampant, though Wheatley is later revealed to have been built to act as an "intelligence dampener" towards GLaDOS to hamper her capability for thought.
+Initially serving as a comedic foil and guide to the player-character Chell during the first half of Portal 2, Wheatley becomes the main antagonist of the second half as he takes GLaDOS's place and wreaks havoc on the facility before Chell and GLaDOS cooperate to stop him.

 Since his appearance in Portal 2, Wheatley has received overwhelmingly positive reception from critics.
 Merchant has been praised for his portrayal by critics who cited his fast-talking dialogue.
 Wheatley has also been described as a contrast to GLaDOS's "slower-speaking and more deliberate" personality.

 Concept and creation

 Wheatley was first revealed in an alternate reality game released by Valve, the developer of the Portal series, in a screenshot of Portal 2 before its release, showing the player-character Chell holding him.
 Wheatley came from combining several ideas from multiple "personality cores" that the player would meet throughout the game.
 The idea was removed as it supposedly made the game feel too cluttered and the player never got to really learn about the multiple robots, so several were combined into the character of Wheatley.
 Wheatley was designed with the purpose of making a character who "you’d be seeing a lot".
 Erik Wolpaw added that Wheatley served as an "offset" of GLaDOS; while her voice is "slower-speaking and more deliberate", Wheatley is a "frantic person", which Erik says is performed well by Merchant due to being able to relay information quickly in his speech.

 Merchant was chosen for the role both because the designers were fans of British comedy and because of Merchant's role in the television series Extras and his podcasts.
-Merchant was sent a package of Portal 2 material along with a request that he provide the voice of Wheatley.
-Merchant agreed to the role.
 Wheatley's characterisation was always designed with a British voice in mind.
 While they were writing Wheatley's dialogue, they had Merchant "in their heads" as a result of watching Extras, though at the time they did not consider pursuing him for the role because they did not think that they would be able to cast him.
 They were instead considering Richard Ayoade, up until they went to Merchant's agents.